kleros/kleros-docs/developer/dao-governance/safesnap-kleros.md

 ![](../../.gitbook/assets/Separation-of-powers.png)

-We will dive into integrating the Gnosis SafeSnap module and Kleros with an existing DAO.
-For this, you will need a Gnosis Safe (learn more about it [here](https://gnosis-safe.io/#getting-started)).
-For testing purposes, we are going to use the [Safe App in rinkeby](https://rinkeby.gnosis-safe.io/).
-We are also going to be using the tools available in the Kleros' [dao-module repository](https://github.com/kleros/dao-module), so clone it and create an .env file with your parameters as shown in the [sample file](https://github.com/kleros/dao-module/blob/main/.env.sample).

-This guide will use the Rinkeby ETH Realitio v2.1 contract at [`0xa09ce5e7943f281a782a0dc021c4029f9088bec4`](https://rinkeby.etherscan.io/address/0xa09ce5e7943f281a782a0dc021c4029f9088bec4#code).

 ## Motivation

 You might be wondering why do we need so many blocks to achieve decentralized governance.
 Let's imagine that your project's treasury and smart contracts are managed by a multisig owned by team members.
 Furthermore, its token holders can use the project's Snapshot space to vote proposals, which should be carried out if successful, technically feasible and aligned with the project's mission.
 The big question is how do token holders make sure that the multisig owners will act accordingly.

 We can interpret this as a power play between an executive team performing actions and a legislative branch voting about what actions should be taken.
 The missing piece is a process secured by the equivalent to the judiciary power, which enforces the token holders decisions on-chain.
 Here is where SafeSnap and Kleros come in.

+## Let's the Puzzle Together

+We will dive into integrating the Gnosis SafeSnap module and Kleros with an existing DAO.
+For this, you will need a Gnosis Safe (learn more about it [here](https://gnosis-safe.io/#getting-started)).
+For testing purposes, we are going to use the [Safe App in rinkeby](https://rinkeby.gnosis-safe.io/).
+We are also going to be using the tools available in the Kleros' [dao-module repository](https://github.com/kleros/dao-module), so clone it and create an .env file with your parameters as shown in the [sample file](https://github.com/kleros/dao-module/blob/main/.env.sample).

+The first part of the guide will use the Rinkeby ETH Realitio v2.1 contract at [`0xa09ce5e7943f281a782a0dc021c4029f9088bec4`](https://rinkeby.etherscan.io/address/0xa09ce5e7943f281a782a0dc021c4029f9088bec4#code).

+In order to setup your DAO on Mainnet, jump to the [Mainnet Setup](#mainnet) section.

 ## Adding the SafeSnap Module